mmonfils/neighborhood-lab-dsm/SPREADSHEET-BLUEPRINT.md

 # Spreadsheet Blueprint
 This guide ensures community-built files stay simple, accessible, and completely safe for neighbors to use.
-When building spreadsheets for a block, follow common-sense rules to make sure anyone can open them on any computer using free, offline software.
+When building spreadsheets for a neighborhood, follow common-sense rules to make sure anyone can open them on any computer using free, offline software.
 Inspired by Maria Pearson's example of grassroots community building, this approach focuses on keeping things clear and easy to join.
 These tools are built for everyday people, not just outside experts.

 ---